Pursuing the origin of the gamma rays in RX J1713.7$-$3946 quantifying the hadronic and leptonic components: Distance determination of RX J1713

 \section{{Distance determination of RX~J1713}}

 {The SNR RX J1713 was first identified by \cite{1996rftu.proc..267P} by ROSAT at $1'$--$6'$ resolution in the X-ray energy range of 0.1--2.5~keV, and the X-ray spectrum was interpreted to be thermal.
-They derived X-ray absorption column density to be (3--$12) \times 10^{21}$ cm$^{-2}$, where the X-rays vary by a factor of 4. \cite{1997PASJ...49L...7K} made X-ray observations with ASCA in a range of 0.7--10.0~keV at $23'$--$50'$ resolution, which is comparable to the SNR, and revealed the pure nonthermal nature of the X-rays.
-These authors derived the average absorption column density $(4.8\pm0.4) \times 10^{21}$ cm$^{-2}$ from X-rays.
+They derived X-ray absorption column density to be (3--$12) \times 10^{21}$ cm$^{-2}$ for an effective resolution of $\sim17'$. \cite{1997PASJ...49L...7K} made X-ray observations with ASCA in a range of 0.7--10.0~keV, which covered the northwestern shell with the FoVs of $22' \times 22'$ square (SIS) and a circular shape with a diameter of $50'$ (GIS).
+These authors derived the average absorption column density of the shell region to be (4.8--10.1)$ \times 10^{21}$ cm$^{-2}$ from X-rays.
 The absorption occurs at low energy less than 1~keV, and the two works yielded similar average column densities.
 Pferffermann and Aschenbach estimated the distance to be 1~kpc by fitting a Sedov model. \cite{1997PASJ...49L...7K} also derived a distance of 1~kpc of the SNR corresponding to the average column density.
 These works assumed the gas distribution is uniform in the Galactic disk, and referred to the total column density to the Galactic center, $6 \times 10^{22}$ cm$^{-2}$, which is roughly ten times higher than that derived by them.
 This assumption however turned out to be incorrect in two ways later.
 First, the gas in the disk toward RX~J1713 is far from uniform and there is a significant decrease of hydrogen column density, which is seen as a hole of CO (see below).
 Second, most of the absorption is caused within the SNR and is not proportional to distance; \cite{2015ApJ...799..175S} showed that the X-ray absorption is divided into that within the SNR and that in a single foreground discrete cloud, where their ratio is $7:3$ \citep[see Figure 7a of][]{2015ApJ...799..175S}.}